Degree conditions forcing directed cycles: Semidegree threshold of with and

-\begin{claim} For every $t\in T$ and blob-transversal $S$ there are at most $3$ neighbors of $t$ inside $S$. \end{claim} \begin{proof} Suppose for contrary that there is such a vertex $t \in T$, a blob-transversal~$S$, and $4$ edges between them.
+\begin{proof} Suppose for contrary that there is such a vertex $t \in T$, a blob-transversal~$S$, and $4$ edges between them.
 If $t$ has $4$ outneighbors (or inneighbors) in $S$, then pick an inneighbor (or outneighbor) of $t$ outside $S \cup T$.
 Such a neighbor together with $t$ and $S$ creates a sidewalk of any value modulo $4$ contradicting that there is no sidewalk of value $\ell$ mod $4$.

 Therefore, not all the edges between $t$ and $S$ have the same direction and $S\cup\{t\}$ contains sidewalks of both values $1$ and $3$.
 This readily yields a contradiction unless $\ell \equiv 2$~mod~$4$.
 In this case, our aim is to find another sidewalk of a non-zero value that is disjoint with $S \cup \{t\}$.